-From 2009 to 2011, student volunteers, working as part of the 27-year old Strawberry Creek Restoration Program and under direction from Environmental Protection staff in the UC Berkeley Office of Environment, Health and Safety (EH&S), removed much of the ivy and spiderwort present in the Riparian Enhancement Project reach and planted several native species in the cleared riparian zone.
+From 2009 to 2011, student volunteers, working as part of the Strawberry Creek Restoration Program and under direction from Environmental Protection staff in the UC Berkeley Office of Environment, Health and Safety (EH&S), removed much of the ivy and spiderwort present in the Riparian Enhancement Project reach and planted several native species in the cleared riparian zone.
 However, the student volunteers lacked funds to obtain sufficient numbers of plants to achieve recommended planting densities for an effective restoration of a native plant community food web.

-The Riparian Enhancement Project at this reach consists of removing any remnant or newly sprouted ivy and spiderwort and then extensively planting the creek banks from the wetted edge of the creek to the outer drip line of the riparian tree grove established along this reach of Strawberry Creek.
-The native planting palette includes appropriate species for the location and will be planted to a density that will provide optimal habitat and water quality function.
+The Riparian Enhancement Project at this reach consists of removing any remnant or newly sprouted ivy and spiderwort and then extensively planting the creek banks from the wetted edge of the creek to the outer drip line of the riparian tree grove established along this reach of

+Strawberry Creek.
+The native planting palette includes appropriate species for the location and is planted to a density that will provide optimal habitat and water quality function.
 Irrigation was installed to help establish plants during the first 2 to 3 years after planting.
 Once plants are established, summer irrigation water should not be necessary.
-The Riparian Enhancement Project should enhance the beneficial uses of wildlife habitat and non-contact water recreation at the mitigation project site.
+The Riparian Enhancement Project will enhance the beneficial uses of wildlife habitat and non-contact water recreation at the mitigation project site.
+In addition, the site will provide learning opportunities for students and professors interested in native plant identification and propagation.